-Photon-Neutron Separation with BCal Simulation: Irina Semenova Analysis: Andrei Semenov (University of Regina) GlueX BCal Segmentation Meeting, September 26, 2011 The Problem We'd like to separate photon-caused and neutron-caused showers of certain energy deposited in BCAL fibers.

-Solution The photon-caused EM shower is developed "earlier" and located inside BCAL module with the maximum of deposited energy in the inner part of the calorimeter.
+Photon-Neutron Separation with BCal Simulation: Irina Semenova Analysis: Andrei Semenov (University of Regina) GlueX BCal Segmentation Meeting, October 31, 2011 The Problem We'd like to separate photon-caused and neutron-caused showers of the same energy deposited in BCAL fibers.
+Original Solution The photon-caused EM shower is developed "earlier" and located inside BCAL module with the maximum of deposited energy in the inner part of the calorimeter.
 The hadronic shower from neutron is developed "later" and significant part of the shower energy leaks out of back of the module; the maximum of the energy deposited in BCAL is shifted to the outer part of the calorimeter.
 The ratio of the energies deposited in the most inner and the most outer readout layers can be used for photon-neutron separation.
 Selection of Neutron Events

 NOTE: Kinetic energy of selected neutrons (of about 1200 MeV) is significantly larger than the energy of correspondent photons.
-Neutron ID Efficiency
+Neutron ID Efficiency with IN/OUT Ratio

-Suppression of neutrons by factor of about 2.5 is achievable without reducing the photon efficiency Selection of Neutron Events
+Suppression of neutrons by factor of about 2.5 is achievable without reducing the photon efficiency Neutron ID Efficiency with All Ratios (1-2-3-4 Readout)

-Neutron ID Efficiency